 "For the body is not one member, but many."
 I Corinthians 12:14

 The corporate body of Christ is made up of many members.
-Paul asked the Corinthians church many questions:
+Paul asked the Corinthian church many questions:

 "If the foot shall say, Because I am not the hand, I am not of the body; is it therefore not of the body?
 And if the ear shall say, Because I am not the eye, I am not of the body; is it therefore not of the body?
 If the whole body were an eye, where were the hearing?
 If the whole were hearing, where were the smelling?"
 I Corinthians 12:15-17